Maggieli99/RoBERTa_quantization/README.md

 The repo contains the source code of integer quantization of Roberta, how we fine-tuning Roberta base and quantized Roberta as well as how to conduct experiments and vislization of results.

-- `examples` cloned from Fairseq developed by Meta.
+- `examples` cloned from Fairseq [1] developed by Meta.
 Include how to run different Models include Roberta and how to preprocess GLUE dataset on Roberta.
 - `fairseq` includes soure of Roberta Architecture.
 Quantization of different layers are included in `quantization/utils`.
 - `fairseq_cli` include source code of train the model in `train.py`.
-- `scripts` Helper script cloned from Fairseq repository.
+- `scripts` Helper script cloned from Fairseq repository [1].
 - `download_glue_data.py` scripts to download glue datasets.
 - `ibert_experiment.ipynb` notebook to conduct experiments on Roberta base and quantized models.
 - `plot.ipynb` notebook to visualize the results.